The Difference Between Pink Eye And A Stye

 • Keep your eye products private; throw away eye creams and makeup after a few months.

-Risk Of Pink Eye And Styes
+Are Pink Eye and Styes Dangerous?

-Most styes resolve on their own without causing any major problems.
+Most styes resolve on their own without causing any significant problems.
 Styes that don't go away may need to be drained by an eye doctor.
 In the oil-producing gland of the eyelid, a stye can develop into a chalazion if left untreated.

 Seeing a health care provider who can diagnose and treat your eye or eyes can't hurt if they are bothering you.
 Contact a healthcare provider if your symptoms worsen, you aren't improving with treatment, your vision changes, or you are experiencing severe eye pain.